Raghavendra510/simple-Client-server-chat-connection-using-TCP-socket-programming-/README.md

+# simple-Client-server-chat-

-# simple-Client-server-chat-in-TCP CONNECTION USING SOCKET PROGRAMMING IN C LANGUAGE
+TCP CONNECTION USING SOCKET PROGRAMMING IN C LANGUAGE

 -> we have two files server and client
 ->to run :